xubowen0816/bowen-xu.github.io/_research/BLHF.md

 date: 2023.3 - Present
 collection: research
 ---
+**Key words:** Bandit Learning, Reinforcement Learning, Human feedback, Lightweight RLHF.

-This project designed a model framework: Bandit Learning from Human Feedback (BLHF), the main role is to use human feedback to train the bandit learning mode.
+This project designed a model framework: **Bandit Learning from Human Feedback (BLHF)**, the main role is to use human feedback to train the bandit learning mode.
 The idea comes from the core technology used by the chatgpt model: Reinforcement Learning from Human Feedback (RLHF).

 The basic structure of learning from human feedback is to make the model learn or fine-tune the model according to the results of human feedback.
 This technology can be mainly used in the training of language models (including chatgpt, etc.), or in decision-making systems (RLHF for decision making)